 At the time of this writing, it did not include any information about the Alberta Guideline document or the STANDATA that authorizes its use.

 UPDATE: Since the publication of CSA A440S1-17, it has offered users the option of choosing between the 2009 and 2017 editions of the standard.
-To get access to this option, click the “performance calculator” link on the page as shown in the image below:
+Access the calculators on the Fenestration Canada website.

 Which Version of the Fenestration Calculator Should You Use?